biof395/spring2020/README.md

 Important notes
 ---------------
-This is a tentative outline for the course and may be updated based on instructor discretion.
-Changes may result due to students’ progress in the course or changes in instructional priorities
+This is a tentative outline for the course and may be updated throughout the semester.

 <!---